MahindaMK/A-toolset-for-unsupervised-assessment-of-learning-outcomes/README.md

 ## How to runthe code and produce results
 The first run of the codes should be the calculation of distance ratios from the individual-level maps to the group-level maps considering the whole data sample.
 Running this code may take several minutes.
 These distance ratio results have already been saved in "data" because they are used in the subsequent analyses.
 This is because of showing the calculation of other analyses.
 In this study, analyses are connected - one code's output is used as an input for another code.
 Therefore needed result files are stored in "data" and loaded in the corresponding codes.

+The code and the data have also been published in Codeocean and which can be reached at https://doi.org/10.24433/CO.8588714.v1.